iOS vs. Android Development

 When developing iOS mobile apps, you don’t need many tools.
 A Mac computer with the latest version of the Xcode IDE will suffice.
 But we recommend you have an iPhone or iPad to test your app.
 We’ll look at this more deeply in the section on learning iOS development.

 Xcode is Apple’s integrated development environment (IDE).
 Xcode serves as the graphical interface for Apple development for both iOS and macOS.
-This IDE includes everything you need to develop, test, and distribute your app.
+Further, its Integrated Development Environment (IDE) includes everything you need to develop, test, and distribute your app.
 Its features include the iOS software development kit (SDK), compilers, and frameworks.

 Like iOS, we’ll review the language and tools for Android mobile app development.
 Also, we’ll go over some tips to learn to develop in Android.